mental-design/mental-design.github.io/type/abc/models/notes_content.md

 All Birds Combinations (ABC) is a modular display typeface with 7 levels of compressed weights.
 ABC is a reinterpretation of Josef Albersʼ Kombinations-Schrift, from which the name, All Birds Combinations, is also derived.
-Whereas Kombinations-Schrift is a product of the age of mass production, ABC was designed as a product of the information age.
+Whereas Kombinations-Schrift is a typeface of the age of mass production, ABC was designed as a product of the information age.

 Each glyph in ABC is represented by an array of numbers (encodings) which is decoded using custom code to create the contours.
 This approach allows us to explore a design space defined by the decoder in which we could further refine the shape of each glyph.
-While the basic structure was formed by Kombinations-Schrift, each glyph was refined with influences from neoclassical typefaces, like Bodoni and Didot, to make the typeface feel more natural and balanced.
+While the basic structure was formed by Kombinations-Schrift, each glyph was refined with influences from neoclassical typefaces to make the typeface feel more natural and balanced.

 Furthermore, we modified the decoder to systematically create compressed weights.
-This structured approach makes changing weights smooth and continuous, even allowing fluid transitions between different weights in-line as is demonstrated by the examples below.
+This structured approach enables fluid transitions between different weights, even within the same line, as is demonstrated by the examples below.

 <div id="wave" class="abc"></div>